 Finally, in a dissertation, there is a part where you mention how your study filled in the gap.
 This is where you can proudly state how your work added to the general body of knowledge in your field.
 Link the Review of Literature to your findings so that it is clear to all that your research filled in the need.

 If you are thinking of the Introduction and Conclusion already, it means you are not too far away from a completed dissertation.
-So consider these pointers to help boost your dissertation’s final grade.
+So consider getting dissertation writing help online to help boost your dissertation’s final grade.